‘What’s this?’ you may ask, ‘Microsoft made a mistake with Windows 8.1?’.

 Well it is the removal of Windows Easy Transfer.
 Windows Easy Transfer still exists in Windows 8.1, but ONLY in an import mode.
 While this means you can import an Easy Transfer file created with Windows 7 or Windows 8 into Windows 8.1, you CAN NOT create an Easy Transfer file in Windows 8.1.

 This became apparent recently when I wanted to move my data between two Windows 8.1 laptops.
 The screenshot below is all you get.

 If you click Yes you are asked for the location of the Easy Transfer file to import.

 If you click No the wizard closes.

 Data locations aside there were other pitfalls when moving from one computer to another; such as specific placement of icons, the desktop wallpaper, or, the default internet homepage.
-As a tenured desktop support technician, you quickly learnt how important it was to make sure you saved a user’s desktop wallpaper, especially if it was Mr. Fluffykins, the prize winning cat.
+As a tenured desktop support technician, you quickly learned how important it was to make sure you saved a user’s desktop wallpaper, especially if it was Mr. Fluffykins, the prize-winning cat.

 That being said Windows Easy Transfer was a godsend.
 Not only did it transfer all data from the old computer to the new computer but, it also remembered things like icon placement and application customizations, including transferring Mr. Fluffykins.
 It made the life of IT professionals way easier.
 Things often overlooked, like auto-complete data in Outlook, were remembered.